Xuanngoc/xuanngoc.github.io/docs/_posts/2022-03-20-js-hidden-threads.markdown

 ---
 ### Is Javascript really single-thread language ?

-While your JavaScript code may run, at least by default, in a single-threaded environ‐ ment, that doesn’t mean the process running your code is single-threaded.
+While your JavaScript code may run, at least by default, in a single-threaded environment, that doesn’t mean the process running your code is single-threaded.
 In fact, many threads might be used to have that code running smoothly and efficiently.
 It’s a common misconception that Node.js is a single-threaded process.